TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 Here, you need to specify the directory that contains the movies (e.g., `.eer`) and the `.mdoc` files that contain the information about each tilt-series.

-> **Note**: We work with Tomo5 mdocs (TFS acquisition software).
-In your case you might be working with SerialEM mdocs.
-Scipion is smart enough to read the info from the mdoc files, but I recommend overriding these values if you know them, since they are often wrong in the mdoc, notably the **Tilt axis angle**.
+> **Note**: We work with Tomo5 mdocs (TFS acquisition software) here but you might be working with SerialEM mdocs.
+In any case, Scipion is smart enough to read the info from the mdoc files.
+However, we recommend overriding these values if you know them!
+Since they can be wrong in the mdoc file, notably the **Tilt axis angle**.
 If you collect your own data on a "classic" Titan G4 with Falcon4i and SelectrisX in `.eer`, the tilt axis will probably be the same as here.
 If you acquired in `.tiff` this value might be different.
-In doubt, ask your facility manager, or check the output of AreTomo (or IMOD etomo) which can estimate the tilt axis angle.
+In doubt, ask your facility manager, or check the output of AreTomo (or IMOD) which can estimate the tilt axis angle.
 A wrong tilt axis angle might result in a wrong-handed tomogram (mirrored), so it's really important to be sure of that.

 ---